Gambit (game show): Personnel

 Both the original version and Las Vegas Gambit were hosted by Wink Martindale, with Kenny Williams, announcer of many other Heatter-Quigley shows, as announcer.
 Jerome Shaw was the director of both versions, and Robert Noah the producer.
 Elaine Stewart was the card dealer on the original version, while Beverly Malden served in this role on early episodes of Las Vegas Gambit before being replaced by Lee Menning.
 Mort Garson composed the original version's theme, and Stan Worth composed the theme to Las Vegas Gambit.

 Catch 21

 Gambit creator Merrill Heatter developed a similar show, Catch 21, which premiered on GSN July 21, 2008 with Alfonso Ribeiro as host and Mikki Padilla as dealer.

 Episode status

+A good chunk of the series is considered lost despite CBS having abandoned their wiping process around the same time.
+The Joker's Wild which premiered the same day as Gambit (September 4, 1972) also had a majority of its episodes lost to time until the first two seasons of the CBS run were found.
 Five episodes of the CBS version from 1973 are held by the UCLA Film and Television Archive.
 The pilot for an unsold 1990 revival, hosted by Bob Eubanks, is also present within the same collection.
-Several episodes including the CBS finale exist on YouTube and Dailymotion.
+Several episodes including the CBS finale exist on YouTube and Dailymotion, with some (including the NBC Gambit pilot, some episodes of Las Vegas Gambit, and some episodes with the finale of the CBS Gambit) being posted by Wink Martindale himself on his channel (which he ran until his death in 2025).
 Reruns of the CBS series aired on WPIX-TV and KHJ-TV in 1976 and 1977, with Rhodes Productions handling distribution, but it is not clear what happened to these episodes afterward.